microsoft/fluentui-react-native/packages/components/Checkbox/SPEC.md

 # Checkbox

-_Not available on MacOS_
-Please use Checkbox V0 under the deprecated folder until further notice.
+**Not available on MacOS** - Please use Checkbox V0 under the deprecated folder until further notice.

 In the short term, the new `Checkbox` control is named `CheckboxV1` while it clashes with the existing older control.
 Once we deprecate the old control, it will be renamed to `Checkbox`.
 It may be useful to rename the control to `Checkbox` using the import syntax to simplify the rename: